JuliaLinearAlgebra/LowRankApprox.jl/README.md

 F = pqrfact(L)
 ```

 just as in the previous case.
-Of course, there is no real benefit to doing this in this particular example; the advantage comes when considering complicated matrix products that can be represented implicitly as a single `LinearOperator`.
+Of course, there is no real benefit to doing so in this particular example; the advantage comes when considering complicated matrix products that can be represented implicitly as a single `LinearOperator`.
 For instance, `A*A` can be represented as `L*L` without ever forming the resultant matrix explicitly, and we can even encapsulate entire factorizations as linear operators to exploit fast multiplication:

 ```julia
 L = LinearOperator(F)